-Aboriginal and Torres Strait Islander (ATSI) students, students with disabilities and their dependants may qualify for fee exemptions when they enrol in Smart and Skilled training.
+Aboriginal and Torres Strait Islander students, students with disabilities and their dependants may qualify for fee exemptions when they enrol in Smart and Skilled training.

-If you're an eligible student who receives and Australian Government welfare benfit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
+If you are an eligible student who receives a Commonwealth Government benefit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
 View Smart and Skilled training for benefit recipients.

-Please note: Eligible students who are the dependants of welfare recipients may be exempt from paying a fee or may qualify for a concession fee.
+Please note: Eligible students who are the dependants of benefit recipients may be exempt from paying a fee or may qualify for a concession fee.
 For more information, see the Smart and Skilled Fee Administration Policy.

 If you are an asylum seeker or refugee and undertaking a Smart and Skilled course (Cert I to Cert IV), you may be eligible for fee-free training under Smart and Skilled.

 These arrangements are expanded to eligible partners of humanitarian visa holders, for training that commences from 1 July 2021 onwards.

 Smart and Skilled Fee-Free Scholarships are available for Smart and Skilled eligible people undertaking Smart and Skilled courses up to and including Certificate IV AQF level.
 Eligible people include: